alexclassroom/add-admin-css/DEVELOPER-DOCS.md

 ### `c2c_add_admin_css_disable_css` _(filter)_

-The `c2c_add_admin_css_disable_css` filter allows programmatic determination of whether the CSS defined via this plugin should be output or not.
+The `c2c_add_admin_css_disable_css` filter allows programmatic determination of whether output of the CSS defined via this plugin should be disabled or not.

 #### Arguments

 * `$disable` _(bool)_ :
-Whether or not CSS defined via this plugin should be output or not.
-True if output should be disabled, else false.
+Whether or not output of the CSS defined via this plugin should be disabled or not.
+True if CSS output should be disabled, else false.
+Default false.

 #### Example